 To protect against this threat, deploy the proper encryption connections and be sure to keep printer firmware and drivers up-to-date.
 New updates will often add new or improved security features and patches.

 Further Print Security

-However, even more security can be achieved through third-party secure print software, which provide enterprises with a complete end-to-end security solution.
+However, even more, security can be achieved through third-party secure print software, which provides enterprises with a complete end-to-end security solution.

-In addition to piece of mind about your print workflow security, third-party software often includes additional efficiency and security tools like print tracking and archiving can also be extremely effective in investigating illegal usage of corporate printers and keeping an archiving data of who, what, where, and when someone has printed.
+In addition to piece of mind about your print workflow security, third-party software often includes additional efficiency, and security tools like print tracking and archiving can also be highly effective in investigating illegal usage of corporate printers and keeping archiving data of who, what, where, and when someone has printed.